Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Experimental Results and Analysis

-As shown in Figure 4, e healthcare worker infection mainly occurred within the period from mid-January to mid-February 2020.
-Therefore, the period from January 7, 2020, to February 16, 2020, was selected as the research interval in this section.
-Figure 6 shows the spatial distribution of healthcare worker infection in China, Hubei, and Wuhan at 10-day intervals.

-In the early stage of the epidemic, healthcare worker infection first occurred in Hubei, and then the phenomenon of healthcare worker infection gradually spread outwards through Hubei Province.
-As of February 6, 2020, the number of healthcare worker infection in different provinces of China significantly differed.
-Generally, the provinces with severe healthcare worker infection in China are mainly located in the southeast coastal areas of China, and these provinces are close to Hubei Province and have better economic development.
-The provinces with relatively mild healthcare worker infection are mainly located in northwestern China, and these provinces are far from Hubei and economically underdeveloped.
+Figure 8 shows the spatial distribution of healthcare worker infections in China, Hubei, and Wuhan.
+In China, healthcare worker infections first occurred in Hubei, and then the phenomenon of healthcare worker infection gradually spread outwards through Hubei.
+As of February 6, 2020, the number of healthcare worker infections in different provinces of China significantly differed.
+Generally, the provinces with many healthcare worker infections in China were mainly located in the southeast coastal areas of China; these provinces are close to Hubei Province and have better economic development.
+The provinces with relatively low healthcare worker infections were mainly located in northwestern China; these provinces are far from Hubei and economically underdeveloped.

-In the early stage of the epidemic, healthcare worker infection first occurred in Wuhan and Huanggang and then spread across, with mainly Wuhan and Huanggang as the center.
-As of January 27, 2020, most of the cities in Hubei Province have had different degrees of healthcare worker infection, among which Wuhan and Huanggang had more serious cases.
+In Hubei, healthcare worker infections first occurred in Wuhan and Huanggang and then spread across, with Wuhan and Huanggang essentially being the center.
+As of January 27, 2020, most of the cities in Hubei Province had different degrees of healthcare worker infections, among which Wuhan and Huanggang had more more severe infections.
 Generally, cities with more severe healthcare worker infections are mainly concentrated in the eastern part of Hubei province, while the cities with fewer healthcare worker infections are mainly concentrated in the western part of Hubei Province.

-During the early stage of the epidemic in Wuhan, healthcare worker infection first occurred in Wuhan Jianghan District and Jiangan District and then spread to the adjacent two districts.
-As of February 06, 2020, all districts in Wuhan had different degrees of healthcare worker infection, among which the districts with more severe healthcare worker infections mainly occurred in the central district of Wuhan, such as Jianghan and Wuchang, where the number of healthcare worker infection exceeded 500.
+In Wuhan, healthcare worker infections first occurred in Wuhan Jianghan District and Jiangan District and then spread to the two adjacent districts.
+As of February 06, 2020, all districts in Wuhan had different degrees of healthcare worker infection, among which the districts with more severe healthcare worker infections mainly occurred in the central district of Wuhan, such as Jianghan and Wuchang, where the number of healthcare worker infections exceeded 500.
 The districts with mild healthcare worker infections were mainly located in Jiangxia and Huangpo outside Wuhan, but there were still more than 10 cases of healthcare worker infections.
 In general, healthcare worker infections in Wuhan were severe.